-This list could of course be much longer, but I think you understand what I am talking about.
+This list could be much longer, of course, but I think you get my point here.

-Even if these aspects are not optimized, you will have a responsive website, which Google also rates positively.
-However, you should really take mobile optimization seriously for your visitors and consider these aspects and have them optimized by your programmer.
+Even if these aspects are not optimized, you have a responsive website, which Google also evaluates positively.
+However, you should really take mobile optimization seriously for your visitors and pay attention to these aspects and have them optimized by your programmer.

-Usually you have a smartphone and maybe a tablet.
+Usually, you have a smartphone and maybe a tablet.
 However, if you want to check your website with different mobile devices, you will quickly reach your limits.
 However, there is a very simple solution for this.
-If you use the Google Chrome Browser, you have a built-in feature for this.
+If you use the Google Chrome browser, you have a built-in function for this.

 You can display your "responsive web design" for many different devices.
-To do this, click with the right mouse button and select "inspect" from the menu that appears.
-A console opens and you can select mobile devices (see screenshot).
-The browser will then show you how your website will be displayed on certain devices.
+To do this, right-click and select "inspect" from the menu that appears.
+A console will open and you can select mobile devices (see screenshot).
+The browser will then show you how your website is displayed on certain devices.

 On the following website you will find instructions on how to use this function of the browser.

-If you use WordPress the following tips are certainly very helpful for you.
-Thanks to WordPress you can do many optimizations with one Pluginor an internal function.
+If you use WordPress , the following tips will be very helpful for you.
+Thanks to WordPress you can perform many optimizations with a Plugin or an internal function.
 This makes your work easier and saves you time:

 - The basic requirement is a responsive Theme.
-I recommend that you buy a premium Theme for WordPress to choose.
-This one costs a few dollars, but it gives you a lot more options.
-Besides, a premium Theme are usually better programmed, from which you benefit additionally.
+I recommend you to choose a premium Theme for WordPress .
+This costs a few dollars, but you have much more possibilities.
+In addition, a premium Theme is usually better programmed, from which you also benefit.

-- If your Theme in the mobile view needs optimization, you have 2 options.
-Either you change the Theme or you're tweaking your existing Theme.
-For the optimization you can use a child Theme use.
-Hire a programmer to implement the optimizations for you.
+- If your Theme needs optimization in the mobile view, you have 2 options.
+Either you change the Theme or you optimize your existing Theme.
+For the optimization you can use a child Theme .
+Ask a programmer to implement the optimizations for you.

-- Meanwhile there are many Themebuilders with which you can easily create your desired design and optimize it for WordPress mobile use.
-Examples are Thrive-Themes or perhaps Divi.
+- Meanwhile, there are many Theme builders, with which you can really easily create your desired design and thus optimize WordPress mobile.
+Examples are Thrive-Themes or also Divi.

-If the topic WordPress is still new to you, but you find it interesting, you can have a look at the following.
-On this one you will site find a WordPress Tutorialwhere you learn all the important basics about this ingenious content management system.
+If you are new to the topic of WordPress , but find it interesting, you can check out the following.
+On this site you will find a WordPress tutorialin which you will learn all the important basics about this ingenious content management system.

-Let us now come to a small secret tip, which is enormously powerful: In the text on your website, link internal topic-related subpages.
-This allows your visitors to easily navigate through your website.
-Especially smartphone users prefer to click on a link in the text very easily instead of searching through the burger menu.
+Now let's move on to a little insider tip that is enormously powerful: Link to internal topic-relevant subpages in the text on your website.
+This way, your visitors can easily navigate through your website.
+Especially smartphone users prefer to easily click on a link in the text instead of searching through the burger menu.

-By this simple optimization you create several positive things at once:
+By doing this simple optimization, you're creating several positive things at once:

-- Internal links are a ranking factor on Google.
+- Internal linking is a ranking factor on Google.

-- With internal links you make it easier for your visitors and they feel more comfortable on your website.
+- By linking internally, you make it easier for your visitors and they feel more comfortable on your website.

-- Your visitors will on average view several subpages of you, which increases the time they spend on your website.
-And this is another ranking factor that will have a positive effect.
+- On average, your visitors will view several subpages of yours, which increases the time they spend on your website.
+And this is also a ranking factor that will have a positive effect.

-Now we have talked a lot about the topic "Optimizing website for mobile devices".
-There is another aspect you should also consider: The topic "Load time optimization".
-I believe that this issue is particularly important for two reasons:
+Now we have talked a lot about the topic "Optimize website for mobile devices".
+There is one more aspect that you should also consider: The topic of "load time optimization".
+In my opinion, this topic is particularly important for two reasons:

-- The loading time of your website is a Google ranking factor.
+- The load time of your website is a Google ranking factor.

-- The longer the loading time of your website is, the more visitor dropouts you will have.
+- The longer your website load time, the more visitor abandonment you will have.

-This has a particularly strong impact on mobile visitors, as the loading times are always a little longer compared to the desktop environment.
-Plus 3 concrete tips on how to WordPress optimize the charging time for mobile devices:
+Especially with mobile visitors, this has an enormous impact, since the loading times are always slightly longer compared to the desktop environment.
+Here are 3 concrete tips on how you can optimize WordPress in terms of loading time for mobile devices:

 Images take up the largest percentage of the loading time.
 Accordingly, you have the greatest leverage here.
-The most important thing is that you WordPress upload the images in exactly the same size in which you will include the graphic.
-This will already save you file size and reduce your upload time.
+The most important thing is that you upload the images to WordPress in the exact size in which you will also embed the graphic.
+This already saves file size and reduces your loading time.

-In addition, there are now gigantic tools that allow you to further reduce the file size of your images fully automatically.
-You can set yourself whether the quality should be maintained or reduced a little bit.
-I recommend the following two WordPress tools -Plugins:
+In addition, there are now gigantic tools with which you can further reduce the file size of your images fully automatically.
+You can set yourself whether the quality should be maintained or reduced a little.
+For this I recommend the following two WordPress -Plugins:

 With some Plugins for image optimization you can also automatically generate WEBP images.
-This is a completely new format from Google, which reduces the file size even more while maintaining the same quality.
+This is a brand new format from Google that reduces the file size while maintaining the same quality.

-The point is that database queries are not made every time you visit your website (or a subpage).
-Thanks to "caching", a copy of each subpage is stored on your server and is therefore much faster available, because no separate queries have to be made.
+The point is that database queries are not made every time your website (or a subpage) is called up.
+Thanks to "caching", a copy of each subpage is stored on your server and is thus available much faster because no separate queries have to be performed.

-My Plugin-recommendation: WP Rocket.
+My Plugin-recommendation: WP-Rocket.
 WP-Rocket is easy to use and completely set up in a few minutes.
-In addition, it Pluginoffers further optimizations that can save additional loading time.
+In addition, the Plugin offers other optimizations with which you can save additional loading time.

 #3: Clean up plugins and themes

-Admittedly, this tip sounds very banal and it is.
-Yet it is effective:
+Admittedly, this tip sounds very banal, and it is.
+Nevertheless, it is effective:

-This also keeps your system clean and any additional expansion bears a certain security risk.
-Over time, many Pluginspeople sneak Themesin that you don't really need.
+This also keeps your system clean and every additional extension carries a certain security risk.
+Over time, many Plugins and Themes creep in that you don't really need.

-On my website you can find a free video series, how you can WordPress accelerate.
+On my website you can find a free video series on how to speed up WordPress .
 These tutorials show live on screen which settings you have to set where.

-The Internet continues to develop at the speed of light.
-There are many interesting topics and maybe you are wondering now, is it worthwhile for me to do a mobile optimization?
+The internet is evolving at the speed of light.
+There are many interesting topics and maybe you are now asking yourself, is mobile optimization actually worth it for me?
 Well, of course you have to decide for yourself.
-However, I recommend that you optimize your website in exactly this direction:
+However, I recommend you to optimize your website exactly in this direction:

 - Optimize website for mobile devices